-- They come in a lot of different fun styles and colors and most of them are gender neutral!
+- They come in a lot of different fun styles and colors and most of them are gender neutral.

 - They are easy for children to put on and take off.

-- They are easy to clean, and you can even throw them into the washing machine!
+- They are easy to clean, and you can even throw them into the washing machine.

 - They are flexible, super lightweight, and comfortable.

-- They are odor-resistant!
+- They are odor-resistant.

 - They are animal by-product free.
 Even better, Native strives to be environmentally responsible, by using a low emissions manufacturing process and recyclable packing materials.

-Why Natives? – The Perfect Summer Shoe For Your Child!
+Why Natives? – The Perfect Summer Shoe for your Child!

-If sand gets inside the shoe, you can easily clean it with a hose.
 Let’s take a look at the most common questions parents ask about Native shoes: